zzfima/Clean-code/.devin/instructions.md

-# C# Coding Style Instructions
+# Devin Instructions for Clean-code

+This file mirrors `AGENTS.md` for Devin-specific configuration.
+Keep both files aligned to avoid conflicts.

 ## General Rule

 When creating or modifying code:
+- Keep changes minimal and focused on the requested task.
-- Follow the existing project coding style.
+- Follow existing code style and project patterns.
-- Consistency with existing code is more important than personal preference.
-- Before adding new code, inspect nearby classes and follow their conventions.
+- Prefer root-cause fixes over quick patches.
+- Do not rename existing symbols only for style compliance unless requested.

 ---